 Full Name: Mewelde Moore School: Tulane

-2001: Rushed for 262/1421/5.4/8 and caught 65/756/11.6/7, winning All Conference honors.
-First player in NCAA Division I-A history to rush for over 1,250 yards and catch more than 60 passes in the same season.
+2001: First player in NCAA Division I-A history to rush for over 1,250 yards and catch more than 60 passes in the same season.
 Broke Tulane's 53-year old record for single-season rushing (1,421) and shattered the school and Conference USA single-season all-purpose yardage marks (2,259), finishing third in the nation in that category.
-First player in school history to gain 100 yards rushing (131) and 100 yards receiving (130) in the same game (versus Navy, 11/10/01).
+First player in school history to gain 100 yards rushing (131) and 100 yards receiving (130) in the same game (Navy, 11/10/01).
 Led Tulane in receptions (65) and had a pair of 100-yard receiving games to go with seven 100-yard rushing games.
-Posted back-to-back 200-yard games versus Southern (201) and Cincinnati (249), setting the Tulane single-game record for yards during the latter game while also breaking C-USA and Tulane records for all-purpose yards in a game with 336 (249 rush, 87 receiving).
-Also set the single season record for most rushing attempts (262).
+Posted back-to-back 200-yard games, setting the Tulane single-game record while also breaking C-USA and Tulane records for all-purpose yards in a game with 336 (249 rush, 87 receiving).
+Scored 15 touchdowns (8 rushing and 7 receiving) in 2001 to lead Tulane.

 2000: Turned in one of the best rushing seasons in school history and the best-ever by a freshman.
 Rushing totals were 890 yards on 174 carries.
 Ranked second in Conference USA in rushing, averaging 89 yards per game.
 Posted five 100-yard rushing games.